Jana loves compiling and sharing lists about the natural world, science, and history.

 The dream of being an astronaut does not include a herpes breakout.
 Unfortunately, that is the reality for over half the crew on the Space Shuttle and International Space station.
 For some reason, the dormant virus wakes up in space.
 NASA isn’t happy about this.
 The phenomenon could complicate deep space missions.

 Scientists suspect that stress is behind the whole thing.
-Even astronauts with the best Zen attitude endure immense physical stress during take-off and re-entry.
+Even astronauts with a Zen attitude endure immense physical stress during take-off and re-entry.
 Their bodies are also taxed by months of cosmic radiation and microgravity.
 When NASA examined samples from astronauts, one of their findings supported the stress-triggers-herpes theory.

 They noticed that the crew’s immune cells became less effective in space and required two months back on Earth to recover.
 Tellingly, the worst affected immune cells were those that normally suppress and eradicate viruses.